kanishka0205/PRODIGY_ML_01/README.md

 # PRODIGY_ML_01
 Hello Everyone!
 This is my Internship task Repository where I created a House Price Prediction Model using Python, Pandas, Numpy, Scikit Learn, and Streamlit
-I sincerely Thank Prodigy InfoTech fro this wonderful Oppurtunity!
+I sincerely Thank Prodigy InfoTech for this wonderful Oppurtunity!